fly-lang/fly/llvm/docs/GettingStarted.rst

 --------------

 Executables built out of the libraries above, which form the main part of the user interface.
-You can always get help for a tool by typing ``tool_name -help``.
+You can always getValue help for a tool by typing ``tool_name -help``.
 The following is a brief introduction to the most important tools.
 More detailed information is in the `Command Guide <CommandGuide/index.html>`_.